yutarochan/stamp.js/README.md

 # stamp.js
-Quick and dirty API for sticker fun on your own blog or website.
+LINE and Kakao Talk like stamps, now for the web!